lussierc/boscoPL/writing/report.md

 ## Conclusion
 <!-- Conclusion.
 Give a short overview of your project and its results.
 Describe what you learned, what were the biggest challenges and the biggest rewards. -->

+For our project we set out to create a simple yet fun programming language called Bosco.
+We were able to successfully create a grammar that included dog-related elements (in honor of Bosco) and with this grammar we were able to construct sample programs to show how a regular Bosco program would look.
+Creating the grammar was slightly challenging as we had to be creative and think of how dog-esque elements could be included in a way that made sense.
+After this, we took steps to create a scanner and parser combination program that would serve as a lexer and parser for the project's grammar.
+Unfortunately, while our scanner functioned as intended, scanning in keywords and tokens with no issue, our parser did not.
+This was undoubtedly the most challenging portion of the lab because we ran into an number of errors that we could not fix when writing the parser code.
+Despite each group member spending hours to try and fix these issues, we simply could not figure out what was causing the parser to fail.
+Despite these failure-inducing challenges, this project provided a variety of rewarding moments to our group.
+For instance, it was very enjoyable to pursue the novel idea of creating a programming language from scratch and being able to write programs in our language after constructing our grammar.
+Additionally, it was also very rewarding when we were able to get our scanner to work with our grammar.
+While our Bosco programming language's parser did not end up working, creating a grammar and scanner were rewarding moments and good learning experience for our group during the completion of this project.